 There are recognizable symptoms that let us know when we are sick.
 Some are serious and some are not so serious, but there are symptoms none the less.
 Likewise there are symptoms of fear.
 Unfortunately, fear can be such a normal ‘companion’ in our lives that we don’t recognize that we are ‘sick’ – read afraid.

-I have written earlier about being angry in a classroom discussion at Grad School and was oblivious to my anger – until the instructor interrupted and pointed it out.
+A few weeks ago (9/15/14) I wrote about being angry in a classroom discussion at Grad School and was oblivious to my anger – until the instructor interrupted and pointed it out.
 I had become so accustomed to it that it appeared normal.
 Unfortunately, those closest to me suffered for it.
 Thankfully, God’s grace enables us to repent and change.

 Some of the fear symptoms that occur to me are worry, anxiety, anger, annoyance, impatience, lying, deceiving, complaining, selfishness, rebellion, immorality, jealousy, envy, and the list could go on.
 These can be indicative of other problems as well, but they are part of the mob that accompanies fear.
 What kind of fear?
 Well there are lots of them, but to name a few: